 Participating in binge drinking not only increases the risk of physical harm like alcohol poisoning and car accidents, but it also increases the risk of blacking out, poor memory, physical impairment, and a loss of awareness of surroundings.
 These conditions all increase the risk that you may be the victim of a sexual assault.

 Abuse of other substances was also associated with an increased risk of being a victim of sexual assault.
-A study involving 255 women and adolescent girls who sought medical treatment after sexual assault found that 72.9 percent reported recent substance abuse before the assault, which included use of alcohol, marijuana, and other illicit drugs.
+A study involving 255 women and adolescent girls who sought medical treatment after sexual assault found that 72.9 percent reported recent substance abuse before the assault, which included the use of alcohol, marijuana, and other illicit drugs.

 About 40 percent reported a prior substance abuse history, and 12.2 percent reported prior substance abuse treatment history.

 Most of the participants reported that sexual assault had preceded substance abuse, indicating that trauma and self-medication behaviors were closely associated.
-The study also noted that some assailants used drugs or alcohol as a way of incapacitating their victim.
+The study also noted that some assailants used drugs or alcohol as a way of incapacitating their victims.
 It concluded that referrals to substance abuse treatment for those seeking post-assault medical care, and vice versa, could benefit many women and adolescent girls.

-Evidence-based treatment for substance abuse increasingly includes associated treatment, or referrals to treatment, to manage physical effects of drugs or alcohol.
+Evidence-based treatment for substance abuse increasingly includes associated treatment, or referrals to treatment, to manage the physical effects of drugs or alcohol.
 This includes STI treatment and managing damage to organ systems in the body.

 Addiction treatment also includes an increased focus on mental health, including treating post-traumatic stress disorder (PTSD), anxiety, and depression, which can all be associated with trauma from a sexual assault, contracting an STI, or suffering physical harm.